nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 Takeaways
 #########

-What are the key takeaways and other things you should know about **Nutanix Xi IoT**?
+What are the key takeaways and other things you should know about **Nutanix Karbon Services for IoT**?

 - Get started with AI Inference in minutes with Xi Cloud based edges